 - In the About This Mac window, click on More Info, then choose the Storage tab.

 If your hard drive looks like it needs some space freeing up, you can search through your system files and drag any you no longer need to the Trash.
 However, this is a time-consuming task.
 A much better way to quickly remove junk files is with CleanMyMac X.

 CleanMyMac X is a utility tool capable of scanning your system and automatically detecting old, broken, and outdated files for deletion.
 It turns a laborious task into one that takes a matter of minutes, with only a few clicks of the mouse required on your part.

 - Download and launch CleanMyMac X (It’s free to download).

 - Click Scan and wait for the app to do its thing.

 - Click Run and all of those pointless files will disappear for good, leaving behind many gigabytes of free space.

 Yes, it really is that easy.

 How to install macOS Mojave

-When your chosen version has downloaded, all you need to do is accept Apple’s terms and conditions, select the disk you want to install Mojave on and let your Mac take care of the rest.
+When your chosen version has been downloaded, you need to accept Apple’s terms and conditions, select the disk you want to install Mojave on and let your Mac take care of the rest.